Euclideon/vaultclient/docs/TranslationGuide.md

 - `loginCapsWarning`: Warning displayed when caps lock is enabled while logging in
 - `loginAdvancedSettings`: Subheading for expandable section containing advanced settings
 - `loginProxyAddress`: Label for the proxy address field
+- `loginProxyAutodetect`: Label for the checkbox that attempts to find a proxy automatically
+- `loginProxyTest`: Used on the button that tests the proxy details are correct
 - `loginIgnoreCert`: Label for a setting that disables many of the security checks when logging in
 - `loginIgnoreCertWarning`: This displays a warning to the user that disabling the security certificates is _very_ dangerous
 - `loginPending`: String used internally to set the login status to "pending"?